The perched villages of the Luberon

 As we started our climb to the top of Lacoste through the winding cobblestone streets, I asked Larry if he had ever heard of the Marquis de Sade.
 “Of course!” he replied.
 I laughed as many know that he was quite the rebel.
 Chateau de Lacoste was a place of “refuge” for the Marquis de Sade from 1769 to 1772.
 “Refuge” since he was, more often then not, in flight to avoid incarceration.
 His longest stay was in 1772, after escaping during a prison transfer.
 During this time he built a theatre in his castle (wikipedia).

-Today the castle is owned by Pierre Cardin (purchased in 2001).
+The castle is was purchased by Pierre Cardin in 2001.
 His extensive renovations coupled with modern art displays and a summer musical festival have brought Lacoste prestige recognition.
 It is also interesting to note that the village hosts students from Savannah College of Art and Design – it is thus quite common to hear English when roaming the cobblestones…

 At this point, my guests, Larry and Kathy had fully experienced the climbing involved in visiting the Luberon Perched villages – all in one day.
 It was time to let them retreat to their peaceful bed and breakfast.
 However, we all agreed that a stop to marvel at the 3rd century Roman built bridge was a must!

 The Pont Julien facilitated travel along the Roman Road (Via Domitia) connecting the Alpes to the Pyrenees.
 Erected between 27 BC and AD 14 for travelers to cross the Calavon river near Apt, it stayed in service for over 2000 years.
 It wasn’t until 2005 that cars were no longer allowed to cross over!